(1) The Board may, upon appeal, grant a variance from the standards of this chapter if an applicant convincingly demonstrates that:

 (d) Damage the rights or property values of other persons in the area;

-(e) Allow actions without the amendments to this chapter or map(s) required in Article VIII, Amendments; and
+(e) Allow actions without the amendments to this chapter or map(s) required in Article

 (f) Allow any alteration of an historic structure, including its use, which would preclude its continued designation as an historic structure.